PervazGolrang/AZURE-INTFRASTRUCTURE-SECURITY-IDENTITY/Lab01_Core_Infrastructure_and_Security_Foundations/steps/step02_bastion_and_nsg.md

   --public-ip-address bastion-pip \
 ```

-After deployment, go to the portal > Bastion Host > Overview and verify it is running.
+After deployment, go to the `Azure Portal > Bastion Host > Overview` and verify it is running.

-## 2.2 - Create and Update NSG Rules
+## 2.2 - Create and Update the NSG Rules

 Open inbound access only to allow Bastion and agent services.

-You can allow these:
+Allow these rules:

-- Allow TCP 3389 (RDP) from Azure Bastion service tag
+- `TCP 3389 (RDP)` from Azure Bastion service tag
-- Allow TCP 22 (SSH) from Azure Bastion (if using Linux)
+- AzureMonitor Service Tag (for diagnostic agents)
-- Allow AzureMonitor Service Tag (for diagnostic agents)
+- `TCP 22 (SSH)` from Azure Bastion

 ```bash
 az network nsg create \